bloodbee/website/content/posts/2020-12-16-product-creation-framework.md

 #### 3) Sending a questionnaire to potential clients/registrants

-When you have done the phone calls, and defined personas, you can send your first customer a questionnaire.\
+When you have done the phone call, and defined personas, you can send your first customer a questionnaire.\
 In it you will have a condensing for all the phone call you did.

 You really should use open questions : replace the "is it..." with "to what extent...".